 While the increasing numbers of sustainability reports in China and globally are encouraging, there is still a long way to go before it becomes mainstream practice.

 2. China leads move to mandatory environmental disclosure

-China’s two exchanges have been pushing CSR/sustainability related disclosure since 2006.
-Then in 2016 China released the ‘Guiding Opinions on Establishing a Green Finance System’, which said that the country’s two stock exchanges (Shanghai & Shenzhen) are to move to mandatory environmental disclosure.
-Since then a 2020 deadline for this transition has been announced.
+China’s two exchanges (Shanghai & Shenzhen) have been pushing CSR/sustainability related disclosure since 2006.
+Then in 2016 China released the ‘Guiding Opinions on Establishing a Green Finance System’, which said that the country’s exchanges are to move to mandatory environmental disclosure.
+Since then a tentative 2020 deadline has been discussed.

 All Chinese listco’s must disclose environmental information by 2020

 The mandatory information disclosure system will be established in three steps before the 2020 deadline.
 Part of this system is already underway, led by the China Securities Regulatory Commission.
 In 2017, key polluting companies were required to disclose environmental information.
 Then in 2018, other additional companies have been required to either disclosure environmental information or to explain the lack of disclosure, similar to that of the “comply or explain” directive of the Hong Kong Stock Exchange.
 Then finally in 2020 (the tentative deadline), all Chinese listco’s will need to disclosure environmental information.